rns1992/git-commands/git_plumbing_commands.md

 ## Plumbing commands are not used on daily bases but are low level commands to understand how git works internally.

 #### To get Hash of file.
 It uses SHA-1 algorithm to calculate hash for the content of file.
+Content in file is stored as blob.
 - `git hash-object {file-name}`

 #### To see content type of hash.